 2. Forgetting when the trial period on your streaming service runs out

-One of the biggest money mistakes streamers make is signing up for free trials and not canceling before the first charge kicks in.
+One of streamers’ biggest money mistakes is signing up for free trials and not canceling before the first charge kicks in.

 3. Signing up for too many streaming services